Special Educational Needs and Disabilities (SEND)

 - some kind of sensory or physical needs which may affect them in school

 Parents can find guidance information and guidance on the legal requirements for local authorities, health bodies, schools and colleges in the SEND Code of Practice which covers the SEND system for children and young people aged 0 to 25.

 Section 2.23 directs parents in the Armed Forces to CEAS for further support and guidance.

 Recently (July ’19), the RAF Families Federation (RAF FF) joined forces with the Naval and Army Families Federations to make a joint response (below) to the Department for Education’s call for evidence – ‘Provision for children and young people with special educational needs and disabilities and for those who need additional provision: how the financial arrangements work.’
 You can read the full online news story.

 The Children’s Education Advisory Service (CEAS) is a great source of information and help.

 Register the need with the RAF

-If your child has Special Educational Needs then you are advised to register with CEAS.
+If your child has special educational needs and disabilities then you are advised to register with CEAS.
 They can help in the transfer process between local authorities, ensuring that the needs of your child are met.